top of page

 Next Small and Mighty Zoom Gathering

-February 3rd
+March 3rd

 7:00 – 8:00 pm ET / 6:00 – 7:00 pm CT

-January 6
+January 6 and February 3

-Topic: A Quick Introduction to Systems Thinking – Part I
+Topic: A Quick Introduction to Systems Thinking – Part I & Part II

 Facilitator: Rev. Scott Crane, a retired pastor after 30+ years of ministry in small churches and current stated supply pastor for Willington Presbyterian Church (McCormick, SC) and Calhoun Falls Presbyterian Church (Calhoun Falls, SC) on alternate Sundays